pipiche38/Domoticz-Zigpy/zigpy_api.md

 ## Principles

-    1. Create a Persistent object to store all activities.
-Attention the API will be based on the zigpy-<hardware> layer you are going to use.
+    1. Create a Persistent object to store all activities and get connected to a radio hardware.

-        * F
+       You need for that to simply import the Radio ControllerApplication Then you need to set at least the path to the Database and the path to access the Radio hardware.
+       After that just instantiate the ControllerApplication.

         ```
         import zigpy.config as conf

         # For zigate you will replace radio by zigpy-radio,
         # For Texas Instruments ZNP (Zigbee Network Processors)  you wioll replace radio by zigpy-znp
         from radio import ControllerApplication

         # Config required to connect to a given device
         device_config = {
             conf.CONF_DEVICE_PATH: "/dev/ttyUSB0",
         }

         # Config required to setup zigpy
         zigpy_config = {
             conf.CONF_DATABASE: "/tmp/zigpy.db",
             conf.CONF_DEVICE: device_config
         }

         # This is unnecessary unless you want to autodetect the radio module that will work
         # with a given port
         #does_radio_work = await ControllerApplication.probe(conf.SCHEMA_DEVICE(device_config))

         app = await ControllerApplication.new(
             config=ControllerApplication.SCHEMA(zigpy_config),
             auto_form=True,
             start_radio=True,
         )
         ```

     2. Create the Zigbee listner :